 We were bewildered with grief, but she looked keenly at us and said, “You are to bury your mother here.”
 I was silent, holding back my tears, but my brother said something about his hope that she would not die far from home but in her own country, for that would be a happier way.
 On hearing this she looked anxious and her eyes rebuked him for thinking so; then she turned her gaze from him to me and said, “What silly talk!”
 Shortly afterwards, addressing us both, she said, “Lay this body anywhere, and take no trouble over it.
 One thing only do I ask of you, that you remember me at the altar of the Lord wherever you may be.”
 Having made her meaning clear to us with such words as she could muster, she fell silent, and the pain of the disease grew worse.

-St. Monica, model Catholic mom, was born into a Christian family at Tagaste, in what is now Tunisia, on the North African Coast in the early part of the fourth century AD, not long after the Emperor Constantine first legalized Christianity.
-Her husband, Patricius, was a pagan.
+St. Monica, model Catholic mother, was born into a Christian family at Tagaste, in what is now Tunisia, on the North African Coast in the early part of the fourth century AD, not long after the Emperor Constantine first legalized Christianity.
+Her husband, Patricius, appears to have been a pagan.
 Their son, Augustine, proved to be quite a challenge as passed through his adolescent and early adult years, living with his girlfriend and getting involved in an exotic cult.
-All throughout Monica labored in prayer for his conversion.
+All throughout, Monica labored in prayer for his conversion.
 Her prayers were finally answered and her son became a bishop and one of the greatest teachers in the history of the Church.
 Saint Monica, model of Christian motherhood died in Ostia, Italy, in the company of her beloved son, in 387 AD.
 This above excerpt comes from the Confessions of St. Augustine (Lib.
 9, 10-11: CSEL 33, 215-129).
-This appears in the Roman Office of Readings for the Feast (liturgical memorial) of St. Monica on Aug 27th.
+The selection highlighting her exemplary motherhood appears in the Roman Office of Readings for the Feast (liturgical memorial) of St. Monica on Aug 27th.